-During the period ended September 30, 2020, the Company entered into a non-binding Letter of Intent (the "Letter") with Fortuna whereby the Company will be granted an exclusive option (the "Option") to purchase Fortuna's 51% interest in the Project for a cash consideration of US\$3.468 million.
+Subsequent to March 31, 2020, the Company entered into a non-binding Letter of Intent (the "Letter") with Fortuna whereby the Company will be granted an exclusive option (the "Option") to purchase Fortuna's 51% interest in the Project for a cash consideration of US\$3.468 million.
 The Option is valid for three years and is exercisable upon the earlier of (i) the expiry of the term of the Option, (ii) the date of completion of the a sale by the Company of a 100% interest in the Project to a third party, or (iii) the date of completion of a merger between the Company and a third party.

+Fortuna will also be entitled to deferred option fees (the "Option Fees") of US\$23,000 per month commencing from the date of the Definitive Agreement (as defined below) to the date of exercise of the Option, payable upon exercise of the Option.
+In the event that the Option is exercised within twelve months of the date of the Definitive Agreement, the Option Fees will be fixed at US\$276,000.
 Should the Company not complete a sale of the Project or corporate merger within the term of the Option, the Company will transfer its undivided 49% interest in the Project to Fortuna for no consideration, such that Fortuna will then hold an undivided 100% interest in the Project.